“Sono un Italiano, un Italiano vero”

 11- Cycle Through Tuscan Hill Towns – Tuscany

 Large cities encompass great attractions that are hard to miss.
-However, you can have a new experience while investigating the little suburbs that don’t gain much attention.
+However, you can have a new experience while investigating the little suburbs that don’t attract attention.
 Tuscany is a great region in Florence with an authentic Italian heritage folded within.
 It’s always a good idea to head to its countryside for a brand new experience.

 The best part about exploring the region is that cycling is a popular way to do it.
 Driving is an option, yet it doesn’t keep you as close to the land.
 Cycle through the trails of Tuscany’s countryside while scrutinizing the exquisite details of the magnificent lands.